reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 The SyncherManager and other related classes available in the dev-core-runtime/syncher are part of the internal system that manages subscriptions and object creations.
 There is only one instance of this, at address "<runtimeURL>/sm".
 This instance is not available directly to hyperties.
 Only contacted by the message system.

 ### Interfaces (SyncStatus, SyncSubscription)
-*Should be introduced earlier.
-Description is incomplete*

 * **SyncStatus** is used to get and control the status of a DataObject (local, remote, reporter or observer).
-* **SyncSubscription** reference to a remote observer/subscription.
+The interface is not yet implemented, documentation should be updated accordingly from the provided implementation behavior.

 **TODO** Maybe some kind of state machine diagram is needed to define better all the status, and the actions that activate the status transitions.

+##### Properties
+status: actual state based on the actions: pause, resume, stop, ...

+##### Methods
+pause: should pause the synchronization process, pause the mission of update messages between the reporter/observer link.
+resume: resume the synchronization process from a pause action.
+stop: probably the same as unsubscribe, so maybe this method is outdated.

+* **SyncSubscription** reference to a remote observer/subscription, associated to a HypertyURL.

+##### Properties
+url: HypertyURL of the observer.

 ### Methods, Events and Handlers
 Every object have methods, and event handlers to map to a pulling and push scheme.